zdravkov/kendo-docs/api/mobile/touch.md

 ##### e.distance `Number`

-The distance (in pixels) between the two touches
+The distance (in pixels) between the two touches.

 ##### e.center `Point`